Recycling by product: Ink jet printer cartridges

 Because printer cartridges from the original manufacturer are often expensive, demand exists for cheaper third party options.
 These include ink sold in bulk, cartridge refill kits, machines in stores that automatically refill cartridges, re-manufactured cartridges, and cartridges made by a corporate entity other than the original manufacturer.

-Consumers can refill ink cartridges themselves with a kit, or they can take the cartridge to a refiller or re-manufacturer where ink is pumped back into the cartridge.
+Consumers can refill ink cartridges themselves with a kit, or they can take the cartridge to a refilled or re-manufacturer where ink is pumped back into the cartridge.
 PC World reports that refilled cartridges have higher failure rates, print fewer pages than new cartridges, and demonstrate more on-page problems like streaking, curling, and colour bleed.

 Metals

-A wide range of metals in commercial and domestic use have well developed recycling markets in most developed countries.
+A wide range of metals in commercial and domestic use have well-developed recycling markets in most developed countries.
 Domestic recycling is commonly available for Iron and steel, aluminium and in particular beverage and food cans.
 In addition, building metals such as copper, zinc and lead are readily recyclable through specialised companies.
 In the UK, these are usually either specialised scrap dealers or car breakers.
 Other metals present in smaller quantities in the domestic waste stream such as tin and chromium are also extracted from metal put into the recycling system but are rarely recovered from the general waste stream.